lucathehun/IT-wiki/Contents/Prüfungen/SysAdmin/Q&A/Better Cheatsheet.md

 - [ ] a.
 Deduplikation bedient sich eines Kompressionsverfahrens zur Reduktion der Erkennung bekannter Bitmuster.

-- [x] b.
+- [ ] b.
 Deduplikation bedient sich einer Deduplikations-Datenbank zum Speichern bereits bekannter Datenblöcke.

-- [x] c.
+- [ ] c.
 Deduplikation verfügt über Verfahren zur Erkennung bereits bekannter Bitmuster in Blockdaten.

 - [ ] d.
 Deduplikation verfügt über Verfahren zur Kompression von Einzeldateien in Dateisystemen.

 ### **Antworte**

-- b: Deduplikation bedient sich einer Deduplikations-Datenbank zum Speichern bereits bekannter Datenblöcke.

-- c: Deduplikation verfügt über Verfahren zur Erkennung bereits bekannter Bitmuster in Blockdaten.

-- **Erklärung**: Deduplikation reduziert den Speicherbedarf, indem redundante Daten eliminiert werden.
-Typischerweise verwendet sie eine Datenbank für bekannte Datenblöcke und erkennt wiederholte Bitmuster.
+**Understanding Deduplication**
+Deduplication is a process used to eliminate duplicate copies of repeating data blocks to reduce storage usage.
+It works by identifying identical blocks and storing only one copy, while referencing it wherever duplicates appear.

+**Correctness of Selected Answers**
+- **Option b:** “Deduplication uses a deduplication database to store already known data blocks” is correct.
+Deduplication solutions often employ a database to keep track of blocks that have been previously stored, helping to avoid re-saving identical data.
+- **Option c:** “Deduplication has mechanisms for detecting already known bit patterns in block data” is also correct.
+Deduplication software scans for repeated bit patterns to reduce redundant storage.

 ## 4. **Technische Auswirkungen**